kyuhyoung/realtime-action-detection/README.md

   * Titax X (Pascal)

-The command line script for GPU + still image version was
+The command line script for GPU + still image version (original author's version) was
 ```Shell
 # Under the assmuption that 'ucf24' folder exists in this directory.
 $ python test-ucf24.py